SEO Analytics - management through measurement

 One of the great aspects of your Internet presence is the measurability and control that web sites and web site technology enables.

 Successful websites use analytics to drive their web design, search engine optimisation and marketing campaigns.
 To measure website performance and Search Engine Optimisation effectiveness, marketers need analytics solutions that offer the power and flexibility to uncover a complete range of information - analytics and professional analytical interpretations that map real world performance against business objectives identifying shortfalls and overlaps.

 Revealing analytics equip marketers and management with the opportunity to swiftly and simply measure a complete range of their online performance.

 The power of analytics is no great secret.

 Clearly you need to know whether your SEO is succeeding and helping your business develop and grow.
 For most organisations the single most important measure of SEO success has traditionally been through Search Engine Ranking.
 What's your Google search position?

-There is however a great deal more to accurately tracking Search Engine Optimisation success than simply measuring rankings or counting page views.
+Types of analytics There is however a great deal more to accurately tracking Search Engine Optimisation success than simply measuring rankings or counting page views.
 Fact - For most organizations the measure of search engine optimisation campaign success has traditionally and almost singularly been through Search Engine Ranking.
 You don't though have to be at number one in the Search Engine Rankings for your web presence to be delivering great results.

 As has been realised over the last few years there's a lot more to accurately tracking Search Engine Optimisation success than simply measuring rankings or counting page views.
 Neither offering a particularly insightful measurement of activity and performance.